tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/TermsOfUse.md

 #### 2.3.
 Data Handling
 Data in *the application* is stored in an *Azure SQL Database* in *Microsoft Azure* on servers located within Europe.
-The database is only direct accessable by the system administrator.
+The database is only direct accessible by the system administrator.

 #### 2.4 Transparency
 All application code for *the application* is *open source*.